melezhik/outthentic/README.md

     Files=2, Tests=7,  0 wallclock secs ( 0.03 usr  0.00 sys +  0.09 cusr  0.01 csys =  0.13 CPU)
     Result: PASS

-Follow [story runner](#story-runner) section for details.

-# Hello world example
+# Calculator project example

 Here is more detailed tutorial where we will build a test suite for calculator program.

-Let's say it again.
-There are three basic outthentic entities:
+Let's repeat it again - there are three basic outthentic entities:

-* project (suite)
+* project ( suite )
-* story files (scenarios)
+* story files ( scenarios )
-* story checks (rules)
+* story checks ( rules )

 ## Project

-Outthentic project or suite is a bunch of related stories.

-Every project is _represented_ by a directory holding story files.
+Outthentic project is a bunch of related stories.
+Every project is _represented_ by a directory.

 Let's create a project to test a simple calculator application: